 Since I am ALWAYS going on about ginger and cardamom, today I am going to talk about turmeric and it’s very welcomed powerful benefits…

 Turmeric is one of the most beneficial spices for health and wellness, featuring regularly in my culinary creations.
-With it’s peppery, playful and somewhat bitter flavour, it comes into its element in a myriad of exciting dishes, especially when combined with other other gentle spices and elements.
+With it’s peppery, playful and somewhat bitter flavour, it comes into its element in a myriad of exciting dishes, especially when combined with other gentle spices and elements.

 Turmeric is usually responsible for the rich, golden colour that you so often see in curries and spicy dishes.
 However, one of the reasons I rate it so highly is for its powerful health benefits.
 It has been proven to be just as powerful as pharmaceutical drugs but WITHOUT the side effects.